 TRAVERSE CITY, Mich.
-(AP) — Dow Chemical Co. has agreed to spend $77 million on environmental restoration projects to compensate for pollution by its plant in Midland, Michigan.
+(AP) — Dow Chemical Co. and government officials have reached an estimated $77 million settlement to compensate for pollution by its plant in Midland, Michigan.

-Federal and state officials announced a settlement with the company Friday.
+Federal and state officials announced the deal Friday.

 The Dow plant released dioxins and other hazardous substances into rivers and their watersheds for decades after opening in 1897.

 The contaminants harmed fish, invertebrates, birds and mammals.
 They prompted warnings about touching soil and eating wild game and fish in some areas.